Schindler's List: An Emotionally Gripping Motion Picture Film (A Review)

 Are you a viewer who likes and wants realistic filming locations.

 Interesting and fascinating.
-This little girl in the red coat appears several times in the film.
+This little girl in the red coat appears several times in the black & white film.
+It is the only spot of color in the film.

 What do you think about movies that deal with such dramatic themes?